Guide to Giving 2021

 ❱❱ $500 covers a stipend for a low-income high school student to hold an internship before beginning college.

-❱❱ $1,500 covers the rental fees of two buses, enabling 90 underserved students to tour a college campus.
+❱❱ $1,500 covers the rental fees for two buses, enabling 90 underserved students to tour a college campus.

 Encore Learning is dedicated to providing high-quality, lifelong learning at a reasonable cost for anyone over 50 in the D.C. metro area, via daytime college-level courses, clubs and special events.
 Courses are taught by working and retired scholars and business professionals.
-Demand for virtual activities during the pandemic has sparked a greater need for technical expertise.
-Encore Learning and its donors also support the Arthur W. Gosling Scholarship, which awards $2,500 annually to an Arlington Public Schools graduate to attend George Mason University or Marymount University.
+Classes, clubs and events are offered both in-person and virtually.
+The Encore Learning Presents series includes public lectures, panels and film screenings.
+Encore Learning and its donors support the Arthur W. Gosling Scholarship, which awards $2,500 annually to an Arlington Public Schools graduate to attend George Mason University or Marymount University.

 What a donation can do: